Galen Clark

 Galen Clark (March 28, 1814 – March 24, 1910) was a Canadian-born American conservationist and writer.
-He is known as the first European American to discover the Mariposa Grove of Giant Sequoia trees, and is notable for his role in gaining legislation to protect it and the Yosemite area, and for 24 years serving as Guardian of Yosemite National Park.
+He was the first European American to document the Mariposa Grove of Giant Sequoia trees.
+His advocacy contributed to the Yosemite Grant of 1864, which protected the grove and Yosemite Valley under state management.
+He served as Guardian under the Yosemite Commission from 1866 to 1880, and again from 1889 to 1896 – 21 years in total.

-Biography
+Early life and family

 Galen Clark was born in Shipton, Lower Canada (now Quebec) in 1814.
 He joined the westward migration as a youth and moved to Waterloo, Missouri in 1836.

 In Missouri, he met Rebecca McCoy, and they married in 1839.
 They had five children: Elvira Missouri Clark (1840–1912), Joseph Locke Clark (1842–1862), Mary Ann Clark (1844–1919), Calen Alonzo Clark (1847–1873), and Solon McCoy Clark (1848–1857).
-Only two of them survived their parents: Elvira Clark, who married and became a doctor in Oakland, California; and their other daughter, Mary Ann Clark, who married John T. Regan of Springfield, Massachusetts.
+Only two survived their parents: Elvira Clark, who married and became a doctor in Oakland, California; and their other daughter, Mary Ann Clark, who married John T. Regan of Springfield, Massachusetts.

+Later life

 After his wife died young, Clark moved to California to seek his fortune in 1854 at the time of the California Gold Rush.
 In 1857, at the age of 43, Clark contracted a severe lung infection that was diagnosed as consumption.
 Doctors gave him six months to live, as they had no antibiotic treatment at the time, but counseled rest and outdoor air.